-Georgetown Name Usage and Vendor PR Policy
+Georgetown Name Usage and Vendor PR Guidelines

 Filming on Georgetown University’s Campus